Giant Rainbow - FREE Knitting Pattern

 The finished rainbow can be sized up or down by changing the weight of the yarn and knitting needles.
 I know the yarn it has been designed in is a little uncommon, chunky on 8mm (US 11) needles, and buying Rico Essentials Big just for this project may be a little pricey.

-Here's my suggestions for other yarn weights and what would happen to the finished knit if you use them:
+Below are my suggestions for other yarn weights and what would happen to the finished knit if you used them.

-Using DK yarn and 4mm needles will make mini rainbows.
-You may be able to get the amount of cast on stitches onto a long pair of straight 4mm needles or you can use circular ones as I recommended above.
+Using DK yarn and 4mm (US 6) needles will make a mini rainbow.
+You may be able to get the amount of cast on stitches onto a long pair of 4mm straight needles or you can use circular ones as recommended above.

-You'd also need smaller eyes, around 8mm or 10mm, or you could embroider them using some black DK yarn.
-I love the idea of making a set of minis and turning them into a garland or rainbow bunting!
-You wouldn't need much yarn to make minis, I'd estimate around 20g of each colour.
-I'll make one myself and update this materials list.
+You'd also need smaller eyes for your mini rainbow, around 8mm or 10mm, or you could embroider them using some black DK yarn.
+I love the idea of making a set of mini rainbows and turning them into a garland or rainbow bunting!
+You wouldn't need much yarn to make mini ones, and I'd estimate around 20g of each of the colours used.
 Use the tension advised on the ball band.

-Using some chunky yarn and 6mm circular needles would make a rainbow just over half the size of the original.
+Using some chunky yarn, such as Stylecraft Special Chunky, and 6mm (US 10) circular needles would make a rainbow just over half the size of the original.
 I'd recommend 12mm toy eyes for this weight or you could embroider them using some black chunky yarn.
-I'd estimate you'd need around 50g of each shade in chunky yarn and will update this material list once I've made one.
+I'd estimate you'd need around 50g of each colour of the rainbow in chunky yarn and will update this material list once I've made one.
 I'm thinking of doing a knit along on my Instagram in this weight in the next few days.
 Use the tension advised on the ball band.

-If you'd like an even bigger rainbow you could super size it using super chunky yarn and bigger needles.
+If you'd like an even bigger rainbow, you could super size it using super chunky yarn and bigger needles.
 With super chunky yarn (well with any yarns) it's best to check the label to see what needle size is recommended.
-I'd recommend an acrylic super chunky yarn to keep the costs down.
-With the yarn amounts I'd estimate you'd need 2 - 4 100g balls per shade, but it would vary from yarn to yarn.
-Use the tension advised on the ball band.
+I'd recommend using an acrylic super chunky yarn to keep the costs down.
+With the yarn amounts I'd estimate you'd need 2-4x 100g balls for each colour of the rainbow, but it would vary from yarn to yarn.
+If you're worried about not having enough yarn for your sunshine, you could buy an extra ball just in case.
+Use the tension and needle size advised on the ball band.

 K2tog Knit 2 stitches together, decreasing from two to one stitch